Guest-615695028/chess-and-variants/README.md

 rnbqkbnr
 ````

-##Basic Moves
+## Basic Moves
 - The following piece can and only can move to places with # sign.

 - **P**awn(1) moves one step forward, and possibly two for the first move, but captures one step diagonally, for instance, both the black rooks (R).
--- Promotes when reach the final line (8 for white and 1 for black)
+Promotes when reach the final line (8 for white and 1 for black)
 ````
 ....#...
 ....p...